-Upon completion of the Christian Music emphasis program graduates will be able to:
+Upon completion of the Christian Music Emphasis tract graduates will be able to:

-- Demonstrate the knowledge of the aural and written skills associated with the "grammar" of music, including notation, chord progressions, part-writing, and melody harmonization.
-(ILO #1, #2) - 2.
-Articulate a biblically-based theology of music and worship.
-(ILO #4) - 3.
-Execute functional skills of at least one Musical Instrument as demonstrated through a developed technical skill, artistic interpretation, listening skills, good quality of tone, and the ability to perform jointly with other musical instruments.
-(ILO #1, #5) - 4.
-Perform with a high level of musicianship as demonstrated through a developed technical skill, listening skills artistic interpretation, good quality of tone, and ability to perform jointly with other musical instruments.
-(ILO #1, #5) - 5.
-Demonstrate leadership ability to the music ministry by situational analysis and providing recommendation for the growth and development of individuals and groups, and to work a church staff.
-(ILO #3, #4, #5)
+- 1. Develop a Spirit-filled theology to guide the fulfillment of ministry duties to make effective use of training, developed skills, and spiritual gifts. - 2.
+Describe and practice key skills a leader must have for a lifetime of personal, spiritual, and ministerial formation. - 3.
+Understand and apply biblically based and practical skills for use in various ministry and professional settings, including teaching, organizational leadership, the use of modern media arts, evangelistic mission, and music ministry expression. - 4.
+Demonstrate the knowledge of the aural and written skills associated with the grammar of music, including notation, chord progressions, part-writing, and melody harmonization. - 5.
+Execute functional skills of at least one musical instrument as demonstrated through a developed technical skill, artistic interpretation, listening skills, good quality of tone, and the ability to perform jointly with other musical instruments. - 6.
+Demonstrate leadership ability to the music ministry by situational analysis and providing recommendations for the growth and development of individuals and groups, and to work with a church staff.

-To compliment and reinforce the Music curriculum students have access to nine keyboards, three pianos, and three drum sets.
+To compliment and reinforce the Christian Music curriculum students have access to nine keyboards, three pianos, and three drum sets.
 A number of computers are equipped with Music and recording software including: a.)
 Sabelius, b.)
 Ear Master c.)
 Sonar d.)
 Studio One e.)
 FL Studio f.)
 Pro Tools g.)
 Sample Tank h.)
 Smart Music and i.)
 Finale.